keldefrawy/keldefrawy.github.io/_rd_articles/academia-not-missing-laboratory.md

 ## The strongest counterargument: the university produced the great work

-Turing wrote the 1936 computability paper at Cambridge.
+[Turing wrote the 1936 computability paper](#source-turing-computable-numbers) at Cambridge.
 Universities gave generations of scientists unusual freedom.
 Tenure, endowed chairs, institutes, sabbaticals, shared facilities, and long collaborations can sustain questions far beyond a grant.
-Modern academic biology, physics, mathematics, and computer science supply obvious counterexamples to any claim that universities cannot think long.
+Modern academic biology, physics, mathematics, and computer science supply obvious counterexamples to any claim that universities cannot think long. <span class="rd-evidence-token" data-evidence="D">D</span>

 The answer is to narrow the proposition.
 Universities can and do house long thought.
 The system does not reliably provide the complete path from question to maintained capability, and access to its long-horizon mechanisms is uneven.
 An endowed theorist, a medical-school laboratory, a soft-money research group, a public-university engineer, and an adjunct instructor do not inhabit the same institution in any economically meaningful sense.

 A second counterargument is that university turnover is a feature: students disseminate knowledge by leaving, and competition prevents stagnation.
 Correct.
 The problem is not mobility.
 It is mobility without a funded memory and technical core.

 A third is that administrative growth reflects real obligations—human-subject protections, export controls, biosafety, data security, conflicts management, and stewardship of public money.
 Also correct.
 The reform target should be duplicated, premature, low-risk, and nonstandard requirements, not accountability itself.

+## What would falsify this account?

+The argument should be weakened if longitudinal, field-normalized evidence shows that ordinary project funding—not exceptional center, endowment, or cross-subsidy arrangements—reliably produces all of the following:

+- stable technical careers and team continuity across award boundaries;
+- falling investigator time spent on applications and reporting for a comparable risk level;
+- transparent shared-cost categories whose growth tracks instrument, safety, data, or mission requirements rather than grant volume itself;
+- routine reuse of research software, datasets, facilities, protocols, and negative-result memory;
+- high rates of independent reproduction and correction without career penalties;
+- accountable transition owners for work that requires integration or maintenance; and
+- no systematic disadvantage for long-delay, high-variance, maintenance, replication, or cross-disciplinary contributions.

+The overhead diagnosis should also fail locally.
+If a university's shared costs are transparent, benchmarked, demonstrably used, and cheaper than reasonable alternatives—and if administrative time falls after sponsor requirements are standardized—then “bloat” is not an adequate account of that institution.
+Conversely, if a flat cap preserves capability and reduces total mission cost without shifting burden into hidden subsidies or technical labor, the case for negotiated allocation weakens.

 ## A different funding architecture